All Products

 Java

-This example supports three image input methods: public URL, Base64 encoding, and local file path.
+Supports three input methods: public URL, Base64 encoding, or local file path.

 // Copyright (c) Alibaba, Inc. and its affiliates.